Ferndale, California: Annual events

-Each May since 1969, Ferndale is the finish line of the annual Kinetic sculpture race.
+The Foggy Bottom Milk Run has been held (excluding two years for COVID) each March since 1977.
+Races were held in 2 mi, 4 mi, and 10 mi distances.
+Beginning in 2024, only the 2 and 4 mi will be run.

+The Kinetic sculpture race has finished each May since 1969 in front of 393 Main Street.
 The race began in Ferndale when Hobart Brown was challenged to race his odd-looking five-wheeled bike down Main Street on Mother's Day that year by local sculptor Jack Mays.
+Multiple races were held in the first few years, but standardized on the current 42 mi course in the late 1970s.

 Parks and recreation

 City Hall Park

 City Hall Park was deeded to the city by the Village Club in 1918.
 The triangular park was filled with material graded from the southern end of Main Street, and a Clubhouse (now City Hall) was finished in 1931.
 The building was styled to look like an English cottage.
 The fireplace was sent from England as a gift from the daughter of a resident.
 Its granite comes from a Welsh quarry and was chiseled in San Francisco.
 The Gazebo, which contains Ferndale's California Historical Landmark Plaque, is at the north end of City Hall Park.
-In 2011 new benches and trees were added to the park which hosts annual events including the Fourth of July Picnic.
+In 2011 new benches and trees were added to the park.